eliavaux/eliavaux/README.md

 ### About Me 👋

-- 🎓 Studying applied computer science
+- 🎓 Studying computer science
 - 👨‍💻 Mainly writing in Rust and Swift
 - 🪐 Creating [**video projects**](https://youtube.com/@elias-) from time to time
 - 🐈 Certified cat lover